mhedenus/on_graphs_and_models/README.md

 <figcaption>Image 8.</figcaption>
 </figure>

 The results are very different.
 In the property-relation-model the bubbles have become thicker.
 We can recognize that there is a equivalence of the bubbles with respect to `<employed as>`.
-But we still see what it was all about from the beginning, that it was people.
+But we still see what it is about: persons.
 The model shows an epistemic structure.

 On the other hand the atomic graph increased considerably.
 It immediately shows you that there is a connection between Alice and Bob via their jobs as scientists.
 Although  this information is secondary it is as prominent as everything else.
 Within the atomic model everything has the same importance, it is a democratic network of things without any obvious epistemic structure.